 ADDED OSMO PROTECTION

 Accidents are bound to happen when you live an active life, and the OSMO Protective Housing may save that $200 dollar action cam from becoming a paperweight.
-There aren’t nearly as many accessories for the Osmo camera compared to GoPros, but the OSMO Housing can add valuable protection to your underwater action cam.
-This can serve as extra protection for when your camera slips or coming unclips while you’re diving, snowboarding, biking or whatever your activity of choice may be.
+There aren’t nearly as many accessories for the Osmo camera compared to GoPros, but the OSMO Housing can add valuable protection to your underwater camera.
+This can serve as extra protection for when your camera slips or comes unclipped while you’re diving, snowboarding, biking or whatever.
 It’s a good investment to keep that camera rolling.

 6. Fujifilm Finepix XP140

 Don’t let the “budget” tag scare you away, especially when you consider the ability to go 82 feet underwater without issue and withstand drops up from six feet.
 It has a 16MP sensor and a 5x optical zoom to get up close and personal with underwater life.
 It does have the ability to take 4K video, but at a slow 15fps frame rate, making the video quality look more like buffering video than a smooth one.
 When you’re all done in the water, you can quickly transfer your photos via Bluetooth.
 Not bad for under $200.

 Depending on your needs, this could easily be the best underwater camera for you.
 It goes deeper than the Olympus Tough TG-6 — down to 100 feet — and has 5x zoom, a little better than the Olympus in that category as well.
 That being said, it’s aperture isn’t as great and lets in less light, resulting in less vibrant underwater pictures as the TG-6.
 And it doesn’t take RAW file format pictures, so you’re out of luck there, too.
 If you’re cool with JPEGs and prefer deeper diving capabilities, this is a stellar underwater camera option.